ramensoftware/windhawk-mods/README.md

 The mod's `version` metadata value must be changed to a newer version.

 The mod's `github` metadata value must match the pull request author's GitHub profile.
 This means that you can only submit an update for a mod that you originally submitted.
 If you'd like to update a mod that you didn't submit, you can either submit the changes to the mod author, or submit a new mod instead.

+The commit message should include information about the new version.
+The information will be shown in the mod's changelog.